lescardone/lescardone.github.io/_projects/2021-04-16-diamond-regression.md

 **FEATURES**
 - **Carat**: the diamond's weight
-- **Cut:** how well proportioned the diamonds dimensions are
+- **Cut:** how well proportioned the dimensions of the diamond are
 - **Color:** absence of color to light brown, the larger the carat the more visible the color
 - **Clarity:** assessment of small imperfections on the surface and within the stone
-- **Polish:** how smoothly the diamond has been polished and how defined the edges are, if any marks are visible from polishing wheel
+- **Polish:** how smoothly the diamond has been polished and how defined the edges are; if any marks are visible from the polishing wheel
 - **Culet:** the facet at the tip of a gemstone.
 The preferred culet is not visible, graded 'none.'
 - **Table %:** the largest facet of a gemstone, the width expressed as a percentage of its average diameter
 - **Depth %:** the height of the gemstone measured from the culet to the table, divided by average girdle diameter